telerik/blazor-docs/components/chart/events.md

 * `DataItem` - provides the data model of the current series item.
 You need to cast it to the type from your datasource, which needs to be serializable.

-  * If you are using a [Date Axis]({%slug components/chart/date-axis%}), the DataItem will contain the only the aggregated value in the corresponding y-value field, because it is a collection of more than one items.
-See the Category below for details.
+  * If you are using a [Date Axis]({%slug components/chart/date-axis%}), the `DataItem` will contain the only the aggregated value in the corresponding y-value field, because it is a collection of more than one items.
+See the `Category` below for details.

 * `Category` - provides information on the category the data point is located in.
-You need to cast it to the type in your data source, for example DateTime, string, int or another type.
+You need to cast it to the type in your data source, for example `DateTime`, `string`, `int` or another type.
 The Category parameter is applicable to [Categorical Charts]({%slug components/chart/databind%}#series-types).

-  * When using a [Date Axis]({%slug components/chart/date-axis%}), you can use it, together with the BaseUnit value of the axis, to filter the data source and obtain the actual data items from the data source in case you want to provide extra information about them.
+  * When using a [Date Axis]({%slug components/chart/date-axis%}), you can use it, together with the `BaseUnit` value of the axis, to filter the data source and obtain the actual data items from the data source in case you want to provide extra information about them.

 * `Percentage` - applicable to [Donut]({%slug components/chart/types/donut%}), [Pie]({%slug components/chart/types/pie%}) and [Stacked 100%]({%slug components/chart/stack%}#stack-100) Charts - the percentage value of the current data point from the whole.

-* `SeriesIndex` - provides the index of the <ChartSeries> the data point belongs to.
+* `SeriesIndex` - provides the index of the `<ChartSeries>` the data point belongs to.

-* `SeriesName` - bound to the Name parameter of the <ChartSeries> the data point belongs to.
+* `SeriesName` - bound to the Name parameter of the `<ChartSeries>` the data point belongs to.

 * `SeriesColor` - shows the RGB color of the Series the data point belongs to.